 What is a clinical communications platform (CCP)

-“The term clinical collaboration platform (CCP) describes a single platform that unifies fragmented healthcare communications across an enterprise or community, making communication and collaboration between clinicians fast, easy, and secure,” according to Jose Barreau, MD, and CEO of Halo Health, now a part of symplr.
+“The term clinical collaboration platform (CCP) describes a single platform that unifies fragmented healthcare communications across an enterprise or community, making communication and collaboration between clinicians fast, easy, and secure,” according to Jose Barreau, MD, CMO of Halo Health, now a part of symplr.

-For example, the Halo Clinical Collaboration Platform streamlines time-sensitive clinical communication and workflows to increase nurse efficiency and accelerate patient care by:
+For example, the symplr Clinical Communications platform streamlines time-sensitive clinical communication and workflows to increase nurse efficiency and accelerate patient care by:

 - Streamlining clinical communication workflows